Pennsylvania · New Jersey

 Medication Errors

-Suspecting Nursing Home Abuse
+- Nursing Home Malpractice

-The Truth About Bedsores
+The Truth About Pressure Ulcers (aka, Bedsores)

 While many nursing homes, hospitals, and care facilities might want you to believe otherwise, bed sores (aka pressure sores or decubitus ulcers) are almost always preventable.
 They are not a result of old age but most often caused by a failure to properly attend to a person’s needs.
 Individuals at risk of developing bedsores need to be turned and repositioned on a timely basis in order to off load pressure on certain body points.
 These areas include but are not limited to the sacrum, back, buttocks, heels, shoulder blades, elbows, and toes.
 Learn about the essential care needed for a person at risk of developing bed sores and how bed sore development can be a result of neglect.
 Read more about bedsores and pressure ulcers.